paypal/invoice-sdk-java/README.md

 --------------------
 *	Import InvoiceService.java into your code.

 *	Copy the configuration file 'sdk_config.properties' in 'invoicesample/src/main/resources' folder to your application 'src/main/resources'.
-And load it using,
+Use the default constructor to run in default configuration.

     ```java
-    new InvoiceService(this.getClass().getResourceAsStream("/sdk_config.properties"));
+    new InvoiceService();
     ```

-*	Or load the configuration file from any location using absolute path with the below method calls as required.
+*	For Dynamic configuration(configuration is valid for the lifetime of the service object)

     ```java
-    new InvoiceService(new File(" .../sdk_config.properties"));
+    new InvoiceService(new File("/pathto/custom.properties"));
                          Or
-    new InvoiceService(new InputStream(new File(" .../sdk_config.properties")));
+    new InvoiceService(new FileInputStream(new File("/pathto/custom.properties")));
                          Or
+    new InvoiceService("/pathto/custom.properties");
+    			 Or
+    new InvoiceService(Map<String, String> customConfigurationMap);
+    			 Or
-    new InvoiceService(" .../sdk_config.properties");
+    new InvoiceService(Properties customProperties);
     ```
+*	The SDK assumes defaults for certain parameters(refer sdk_config.properties for defaults).
+Either 'mode' or 'service.Endpoint' is a mandatory configuration.
+Account credentials are treated as mandatory parameters.

 *	Create a service wrapper object.

 *	Create a request object as per your project needs.